Change location v

 This class action addresses serious allegations against Woolworths regarding their pricing and promotional strategies.
 The lawsuit focuses on the company’s alleged misleading conduct in advertising discounts on 266 supermarket products, potentially causing financial detriment to consumers.
 The core issues of this potential class action include:

-Deceptive pricing practices: Woolworths is accused of promoting products with “Prices Dropped” and similar labelling in a manner than may have misled consumers about actual discounts offered.
+Deceptive pricing practices: Woolworths is accused of promoting products with “Prices Dropped” and similar labelling in a manner that may have misled consumers about actual discounts offered.

 Violation of Australian Consumer Law: The lawsuit alleges that Woolworths engaged in conduct that breaches the Australian Consumer Law by making false or misleading representations about product pricing.